-See Chapter 12, "Setting Up Servers and Diskless Clients" for more information on booting diskless clients across an FDDI network.
+(See Chapter 12, "Setting Up Servers and Diskless Clients" for more information on booting diskless clients across an FDDI network.)

-2. The script displays the number of SunFDDI interfaces that it finds, and asks you how many interfaces you want to configure.
+The number of SunFDDI interfaces found is displayed and you are asked how many interfaces you want to configure.

-Enter a number in the range 1 to 16, or press Return to accept the default proposed by the script.
+2. Enter a number in the range 1 to 16 or press Return to accept the default.

+'''

 How many FDDI (nf) interfaces do you want to configure?

+'''